Delta Functions via Inverse Differentials

 \[f(x) \equiv f\]

-We’d often like to also be able to omit an argument when it’s of the form \((x-a)\), since this case is very common for distributions.
-We do this by moving the \(a\) into a subscript and writing \(\delta_a\) for \(\delta(x-a)\).
+We’d often like to also be able to omit an argument when it’s of the form \((x-a)\) as well, since this case is very common for distributions.
+We do this by moving the \(a\) into a subscript, writing \(\delta_a\) for \(\delta(x-a)\).
 In practice we’ll sometimes write this as \(\delta_{(a)}\) instead, to make it clear that \(a\) refers to a point.

 \[\begin{aligned} \delta(x-a) &\equiv \delta_a \equiv \delta_{(a)} \\ \theta(x-a) &\equiv \theta_a \equiv \theta_{(a)} \\ \end{aligned}\]